Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Social Security.
 Most people rely on Social Security to fund at least part of their retirement.
 The amount that you receive is based on an average of how much you earned while working, which means it might not be enough to completely rely on but can provide a strong basis.

 - Retirement accounts.
-Many people rely on some type of IRA or 401(k) to provide most of their retirement income.
+Many people rely on some type of IRA or withdraw from a 401(k) to provide most of their retirement income.
 But these take time to build up, so plan to invest in one as early as possible to make the most of your account.

 - Personal savings.
 While investing in a retirement account can result in a bigger return on investment, having savings stashed away can help with unexpected expenses that could come up in retirement, like medical bills.